VoxelPrismatic/prizm/README.md

 ## INSTALL
 `pip install -Ur req.txt`

-You must also install `ffmpeg` to actually play music
+You must also install `ffmpeg` to actually play music, it is not a library, but an app you need to install.

+For debian users: `sudo apt install ffmpeg`

 In order to use the `;]mix` command, you must also download [this file](https://mega.nz/#!9fh1iQzC!5d9zt6yKRbAXzgyxNMmoITua09b__zlU751KKOfpRSs) and place it in the `mix` folder

 ^ is ~500mb

-> If you have issues installing the requirements, get `pip` first
+> If you have issues installing the requirements, get `pip` first.
-> If you still have trouble, then idk whats happening
+> If you still have trouble, then idk whats happening.
-> because the same issue happened with me a while back

 ## Files
 > In order to ensure that this bot works properly, its best just to `git-clone` this repo.